Jane Dormer: Marriage and family

 Jane's faith and royal connections would take her to the heart of power.
 Despite an age gap of over 20 years and at the age of just 16, Jane became one of Queen Mary I's closest friends and confidantes.
+The poet Richard Edwardes described eight ladies at Mary's court, writing:Dormer is a darling, and of such lively hue,That whoso feeds his eyes on her may soon her beauty rue.
 Queen Mary was reluctant to see her married, so she could stay at court.
 Edward Courtenay showed interest, amongst others, but Mary deemed him unworthy.

 In the end she made her own Spanish match by marrying Don Gomez Suarez de Figueroa of Cordova, Duke of Feria, a close confidante of Philip II of Spain and his first ambassador to Elizabeth I's court.
 Jane and Don Gomez had first met on King Philip's arrival in England in 1554; Mary had strongly encouraged the match, but it had been postponed to await Philip's return to the country after campaigns abroad.
 This never occurred, and the two were not married until after Mary's death in 1558.

 The Duke and Duchess of Feria's union had two sons: Lorenzo Suárez de Figueroa y Córdoba (born in 1559), who would succeed his father as Duke of Feria, and Pedro (born in 1565; lived only three months).

 The Duke of Feria was quick to perceive how Elizabeth's accession would change the religious tide in England and, despite his formal role as Spanish ambassador, he refused to attend Elizabeth's coronation in a public rejection of expected Protestant elements in the service.

 Jane Dormer delivered some of the jewels of Queen Mary to Elizabeth I in 1559.
 Elizabeth's ladies in waiting, Blanche Parry, Lady Knollys and Margery Norris scrutinised the returned jewels for defects and losses.